SolutionGuidance/psm/CONTRIBUTING.md

 build](https://travis-ci.org/OpenTechStrategies/psm).
 We have caught issues at this stage in even simple patches.

+As you work on your branch, try to test it locally to ensure that it still builds and deploys properly.
+To make it easier to test branches, we have a script to refresh a development environment with a new Gradle build and a fresh new database:
+`scripts/rebuild-and-change-schema-for-testing.sh`.
+Make sure to run it from within `scripts/`.

 Generally, the more controversial, complex or large a change, the more opportunity people should have to comment on it.
 That means it should garner more comments/approvals, or it means it should sit longer